developer-zebra/developer-zebra-site/src/mx/4-4/mx/filemgr/index.md

 ---
-title: App Manager
+title: File Manager
-description: The AppMgr allows you manage the set of user applications that are installed on the device.
+description: The File Manager setting type allows your application to manage files on the device.
+For example you can download a file from an ftp server and it save on the device.

 publish: true
 ---

-## About AppMgr
+## About File Manager

 ### Overview